datadrivenenvirolab/PreciDatos/README.md

 ### Investigation

 When a challenge results in an investigation, that investigation should be carried out by an independent auditor using real-world (non-computer) techniques.
 The auditor, or the auditor selection process, should be pre-agreed upon by the parties in the consortium.
 Ideally, these auditors should be randomly selected from a pool of qualified auditors.
 When the investigation is completed, the result of that investigation is input back into the computer system.
-This input’s primary purpose is to release the amounts locked up in escrow pertaining to the investigation. </span><span style="font-weight: 400;">The input would apportion the fraction of the amount to the challenging party and the submitting party.
+This input’s primary purpose is to release the amounts locked up in escrow pertaining to the investigation.
+The input would apportion the fraction of the amount to the challenging party and the submitting party.

 If the submission (by the organization) was deemed to be fraudulent, the challengers get all of the deposited amount.
 If the submission was deemed to be correct, the submitter gets all, or some, of the deposited amount.
 As with other escrow systems, a portion of the deposited amount will go to neither the submitter nor the challenger, and this is used to pay for the investigation.
 The exact fraction of the deposit which will be paid out, and to whom, can be programmatically configured to reflect an optimal game-theoretic equilibrium.